 James Caan has spent the past twenty years building and selling businesses in the UK.
 Because of his extensive experience he has been approached by the British Government to work on a number of initiatives to support UK businesses.

 More recently James has been working closely with Business Secretary Vince Cable as a member of the Entrepreneurs Forum.
 The Group was formed to help and advise Government on new business policies.
 They debate particularly challenging issues facing SME’s in the UK such as raising finance, reducing regulation and other barriers to market.

-In May 2012 James was approached by Lord Young, advisor to David Cameron on Enterprise, to help the Government drive an initiative to provide start up loans to young people across the UK.
+In 2012 James was approached by Lord Young, advisor to David Cameron on Enterprise, to help the Government drive the Start Up Loans initiative.

 James says: “The best way to solve unemployment is to create employment.
-Start-Up Loans is tackling the core of the problem by giving young people the chance to start building their own businesses and create a new generation of entrepreneurs”.
+Start Up Loans is tackling the core of the problem by giving people the chance to start building their own businesses and create a new generation of entrepreneurs”.